-It’s October – we’ve officially arrived at the year’s busiest season.
-Between all of the holiday activities, school functions, family gatherings, shopping, and everything else that goes along with this time of year, it could be easy to lose track of the business essentials.
-Not to mention, it’s time to set the stage for a great end to the business year and establish those resolutions and business goals for the year to come.
-That’s a pretty tall order for one set of three months!
+Despite the challenges of 2020, we’ve officially arrived at the year’s busiest season.
+Between all of the holiday activities, shopping, family, and everything else that goes along with this time of year, it could be easy to lose track of the business essentials.
+Plus, this year we’ve all been dealing with another big distraction: COVID.

 Let’s take a look at a few ways to approach this season with productivity and organization.
 That way, you won’t get lost or overwhelmed in the process.
 They may seem like no-brainers, but you’d be surprised at how even neglecting the no-brainers can cause some unnecessary issues later.

 Check Your Website

 This time of year is always a good time to check into your website and give it a thorough once-over.
 Is it ready for the busy holiday season?
 Is it current, easy to navigate, and is your e-commerce (if you have one) aspect fully functioning and bug-free?
 Has your message changed over the year?
 Ask yourself these questions and make sure your website is ready for the holiday season and the upcoming new year.

 Your audience may be more active now through the end of the year, so it’s critical that you get strategic and plan out ways to capture that audience.
 Build your holiday marketing around what sets you apart from the crowd.
 Ask yourself some key questions: why will customers want to spend time at your small business this holiday season?
 What makes you unique?
 Determine the answer, and build a marketing campaign around it.